checking…

 POST /pdf/fill

 Fill form fields by name.
 Supports text, checkboxes, radio buttons and dropdowns.
-Returns the modified PDF.
+Optional formulas object for server-side calculations (topological sort, no eval).
+Optional overrideReadOnly to write XFA computed fields.
+Returns calculatedFields when formulas used.

 POST /pdf/flatten